 Report the injury in a timely manner

-As soon as an injury occurs, you should notify your supervisor or employer right away, at least within 30 days of the accident.
+As soon as an injury occurs, you should notify your supervisor or employer.
+The sooner the better, and no later than 30 days of the accident.
 Your employer will fill out an injury report and provide you with a copy.
 Review that report for accuracy before you leave.

 Get medical attention if needed

 Depending on the nature of the injury, you may need medical attention.
-An injury you consider minor could become more severe without proper medical attention, so consult a doctor as soon as possible.
+An injury you consider minor could become more severe without proper medical attention.
+It is important to consult a doctor as soon as possible.

 Cooperate with requests

 You may receive requests from the workers’ compensation insurance company, including a request for an independent medical examination.
-If so, cooperate with those requests.
+You should cooperate with those requests.
 Refusal on your part could result in denied benefits.

 After suffering an injury at work, you should act in a responsible manner.
 Avoid behaviors that could indicate that your injuries are not as severe as you claim, including shoveling snow, climbing ladders and similar behaviors.
-The workers’ compensation insurance carrier may have a private investigator follow you as part of their assessment, so be mindful of your actions.
+The workers’ compensation insurance carrier may have a private investigator follow you as part of their assessment.

 Employees do not need to navigate the workers’ compensation process alone.
 Legal support can ensure that someone is fighting for your interests.